aspnet/Blazor.Docs/docs/debugging.md

 To debug a client-side Blazor app in Chrome:

 * Build a Blazor app in `Debug` configuration (the default for non-published apps).
-* Run the Blazor app in Chrome (using verion 70, or later).
+* Run the Blazor app in Chrome (verion 70 or later).
 * With the keyboard focus on the app (not in the dev tools panel, which you should probably close for a less confusing debugging experience), select the following Blazor-specific keyboard shortcut:
   - `Shift+Alt+D` on Windows/Linux
   - `Shift+Cmd+D` on macOS